 - Locate and reset all the iCloud processes that you find under the Processes tab.
 A few examples are – iCloud Drive, iCloud photo library, iCloud services, etc.

-- To do this, make a right-click on whichever process you want to reset, and hit the option – End task.
+- To do this, right-click on whichever process you want to reset, and hit the option – End task.

 - Doing so will stop the chosen background process and its related services on Windows 10 PC.